lkalwa/receipt-master/README.md

     ruby receipt_master.rb

 ## Usage
-Follow the prompts to enter item details in the format: `quantity, name, price, imported, exempt`.
+Follow the prompts to enter item details in the format: `quantity (imported) name at price`.

 For example:
 ```